Korreq/Plans_SORN_Macro/README.md

-      minRatedVoltage - nodes that are rated less than specified will not be found, nodeCharIndex and nodeChar - this options are for skiping nodes connecting generators to main nodes e.g. YABC123, skipFakeNodes - nodes that end on 55 which due to model implementation in plans don't have real representation
+      minRatedVoltage - nodes that are rated less than specified will not be found, nodeCharIndex and nodeChar - this options are for skiping nodes connecting generators to main nodes e.g. YABC123, skipFakeNodes - nodes that end on 55 which due to model implementation in plans don't have real representation skipGeneratorsConnectedToNodesTypeOne - don't add generators that are connected directly or indirectly to nodes of type 1 skipGeneratorsWithoutTransformers - Don't add generators that don't have transformer directly connected to it